dubs3c/SLAE/assignment_6/README.md

 target     prot opt source               destination
 ```

-The modified shellcode increased with 17 bytes which is still under 50% increase.
+The modified shellcode increased with 17 bytes which is a 42% increase.

 ## Shellcode 3: Download + chmod + exec - 108 bytes